Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 • Giving auditors access to thorough and accurate log data during compliance audits aids in proving compliance with legal standards and security guidelines.

-77. Can you discuss your approach to designing for secure supply chain management and third-party integrations?
+77. How is secure supply chain management and third-party integration handled?

 Ans:

 The careful screening and validation of suppliers and partners in the supply chain is necessary when designing for secure third-party integrations and supply chain management.
 This entails evaluating their security procedures, investigating their security posture, and creating legal contracts to uphold security standards.
 By putting in place safe lines of communication and data-sharing procedures, third-party integration risks can be reduced.
-Ensuring continuous compliance with security standards and regulatory requirements is ensured by regular security audits and inspections of third-party systems and integrations.
+Ongoing compliance with security standards is maintained through regular audits and third-party inspections.

 78. Explain the principles of secure incident response and incident management in architecture design.